Staff and Consultants

 Writing centers are unique spaces in universities because, by design, they put students in the so-called driver’s seat and give the writing consultant the role of coach or helper.
 In writing centers, students are not taught didactically.
 Rather, they are in charge of projects, and they seek assistance from writing experts in order to complete these projects successfully: publishing a paper, securing a grant, completing a thesis or dissertation, finding employment, or even just writing an email that accurately conveys a message or idea.

 We see ourselves as consultants who help students to become successful writers, but we also see ourselves as writing consultants to faculty, departments, and colleges.
 We seek to understand the specific writing needs of graduate students (and faculty) in different disciplines and try to meet them collaboratively.
 My job is a) to ensure that we are helping graduate student writers, and b) to help create initiatives that will assist faculty, departments, and NDSU as a whole in providing an education to graduate students that includes the key skills of writing and communicating.
 Part of my job directing our Center is to teach a graduate academic writing class.
 You can find more information about classes we offer here.
-Graduate Writing Courses And you can find out more about my own background by clicking the link attached to my name above.

 In the fall of 2014, after three years as a generalist graduate writing consultant at the Graduate Center for Writers, I became the writing consultant dedicated to the College of Human Development and Education.
 In this role I not only consulted one-on-one with HDE graduate students, many on a repeated basis, but also guest-lectured in HDE graduate classes, presented workshops for HDE graduate students, and worked with HDE faculty.
 As both a writing consultant, and as a lecturer in the English First Year Writing program, I try to help writers, at any stage of their writing process, write with their readers in mind.